An Exact Solver for Submodular Knapsack Problems: A basic branch-and-bound algorithm.

 \section{A basic branch-and-bound algorithm.}

-In this section, we present a basic algorithm for \textsc{Submodular Knapsack-Constrained Maximization}.
-Given an instance $(I,f,w,B)\in \I$, it iteratively constructs a \emph{search tree}, e.g., a directed graph $T=(V,A)$, in a depth-first manner.
+In this section, we present a branch-and-bound algorithm for \textsc{Submodular Knapsack-Constrained Maximization}.
+Given an instance $(I,f,w,B)\in \I$, it iteratively constructs a \textbf{search tree}, i.e., a directed graph $T=(V,A)$, in a depth-first manner.